 Our Treaty Team is responsible for guiding the Nations through the six stages of treaty negotiation.

-Terry Walkus
+Leslie Walkus

 Chief